 Creative visualization helps overcome limiting beliefs because what you create in your imagination is not bound by time, logic, space, ability, knowledge, money or any other limits.

 The more you focus on that image and the more comfortable you become in that alternative reality, the more it becomes ingrained in your mind as a possibility that continues taking shape as you give it more thought energy until physical manifestation happens.

-Clear Direction To Your Visualization
+Clear Direction to Creative Visualization

-1) Be clear on your goal!
+1) Be clear on your goal.
 Being unclear sends mixed messages.

 2) Listen to your intuition – visualize only goals authentic to you (don’t waste your energy manifesting somebody else’s ideas of how your life should be).